hapax/hapax.github.io/assets/chuzenji.md

 ocean.
 It is a surface phenomenon in phase space, something which has evolved in accord with thermodynamics not to preserve order, but to dissipate it with maximum efficiency; England calls this "dissipation-driven adaptation".
-*life* is the revolver of the door of being par excellence, the genius of ruin, and there is no better illustration than wildflowers sprouting through the gravel of a tumbledown plot by the backstreet ramp.
+*Life*, it seems, is the revolver of the door of being par excellence, the genius of ruin, and there is no better illustration than wildflowers sprouting through the gravel of a tumbledown plot by the backstreet ramp.

 <figure>